johnstownoralhistories/johnstownoralhistories.github.io/_items/Homan-Joyce-Oral-History-001.md

 So, she had multiple surgeries when we were kids and yeah, there was just, so I don't think she could have done both.
 I don't think she could have had kids and worked as well, would have been too hard on her physically.
 So, but my dad, I guess what I'm saying is my dad, I don't think would have been opposed.

-He wasn't quite like, like he definitely was into traditional gender roles, but he wasn't like, oh, my wife isn't going to work.
+(6:55 - 11:06) Joyce: He wasn't quite like, like he definitely was into traditional gender roles, but he wasn't like, oh, my wife isn't going to work.
 He wasn't like that.

 Alexis: And then was your family impacted by the layoffs and Johnstown?